XDZhelheim/cs302-process-memory-tracker/README.md

 - Detect memory leak

-    Statistics process memory allocation and release, confirm whether there is a leak, if there is a leak, point out the suspicious code
+    Combine the infomation we collected to confirm whether there is a leak.
+If there is a leak, point out the suspicious code.

 - User Interface